-The Executive Board publishes potentially share price-relevant information concerning the SINGULUS TECHNOLOGIES AG immediately unless the Company is exempted in individual cases.
+The Executive Board publishes potentially price-sensitive information concerning the SINGULUS TECHNOLOGIES AG without delay unless the company is exempt from this requirement in individual cases.

-The SINGULUS TECHNOLOGIES AG makes sure that the shareholders of the Company are able to gain timely and extensive access about the situation of the Company through the information provided on its internet website.
-The SINGULUS TECHNOLOGIES AG reports about its business trends and the financial and earnings situation to its shareholders four times during the business year.
-All financial reports, current Company presentations, the corporate calendar as well as announcements pursuant to Art.
-17 MAR, Directors’ Dealings pursuant to Art.
-19 MAR and voting right announcements pursuant to Art.
-33ff.
-Wertpapierhandelsgesetz (WpHG) are published under www.singulus.de in the segments Investor Relations and Press Releases.
-To improve transparency and to promote the shares of the SINGULUS TECHNOLOGIES AG held several analyst conferences and numerous one-on-one discussions with investors.
+The SINGULUS TECHNOLOGIES AG takes care that the shareholders of the company can get a timely and comprehensive picture of the situation of the company via the information published on its website.
+The SINGULUS TECHNOLOGIES AG reports to its shareholders four times per business year about the business development as well as the financial and earnings situation.
+All financial reports, current company presentations, the corporate calendar as well as the notifications pursuant to Art.
+17 MAR, the securities transactions (directors’ dealings) to be reported pursuant to Art.
+19 MAR and the voting rights notifications pursuant to Art.
+33 et seq.
+German Securities Trading Act (WpHG) are published at www.singulus.de in the Investor Relations and Corporate News sections.
+In order to improve transparency and maintain the share price, the SINGULUS TECHNOLOGIES AG held several analyst conferences and conducted numerous one-on-one meetings with investors.

 6.3 Accounting principles and audit of financial accounts

-The consolidated financial statements and the interim reports of the SINGULUS TECHNOLOGIES Group are drawn up in accordance with IFRS as well as pursuant to applicable commercial law regulations pursuant to Art.
+The consolidated financial statements and the interim reports of the SINGULUS TECHNOLOGIES Group are prepared in accordance with IFRS as well as the applicable commercial law provisions pursuant to Art.
 315e Para.
 1 HGB.
-The individual financial statements of the SINGULUS TECHNOLOGIES AG are drawn up according to HGB and AktG principles as well as supplementary requirements according to the bylaws.
-The annual financial statements and consolidated statements for the business year 2021 drawn up by the Executive Board were audited by the auditor KPMG AG, Frankfurt am Main.
-The Supervisory Board reviewed the statements and the audit and adopted them.
-Important aspects were discussed with the Supervisory Board and the reports were approved by the Supervisory Board before publication.
+The separate financial statements of the SINGULUS TECHNOLOGIES AG are prepared in accordance with the provisions of the HGB and the AktG as well as supplementary provisions of the Articles of Association.
+The consolidated and annual financial statements for the business year 2022 prepared by the Executive Board were audited by the auditing firm Baker Tilly GmbH & Co.
+KG, Frankfurt am Main.
+For its part, the Supervisory Board examined the financial statements and the results of the audit and adopted the separate financial statements for fiscal 2022 and approved the consolidated financial statements.
+The Supervisory Board discussed important aspects with the auditor.

 6.4 Compensation of Executive and Supervisory Board members

-Similar to the past years, SINGULUS TECHNOLOGIES individually reports the fixed and variable components of the compensation as well as the compensation components with long-term share-based incentives for the members of the Executive Board.
-In addition, also the contributions to pensions, which are based on a defined contribution scheme, are disclosed individually.
-The details are described in the Compensation Report.
-Pursuant to Art.
-162 AktG, the Compensation Report lays out the compensation and the compensation scheme for the Executive Board in detail and on an individual basis and also explains the design of the compensation components with long-term incentives.
-In addition, the remuneration of the members of the Supervisory Board is stated individually.
+As in the past years, the SINGULUS TECHNOLOGIES AG discloses both the fixed and the performance-based components of the compensation of the Executive Board members as well as the share-based compensation components with long-term incentive individually.
+In addition, the addition to the pension plan, which is based on a defined contribution system, is also disclosed individually.
+The disclosures can be found in the Compensation Report, which can be accessed at www.singulus.de/de/investor-relations/corporate-governance.
+In accordance with § 162 of the German Stock Corporation Act (AktG), the compensation report presents the compensation and compensation system of the Executive Board comprehensively and on an individualized basis, also addressing the structure of compensation components with a long-term incentive effect.
+In addition, the compensation of the members of the Supervisory Board is presented on an individualized basis.

 Declaration of Conformity 2017